1. Accessing Children Helping Science and community

 Throughout the tutorial, you may want to have the tutorial open in one browser window while you complete the tasks in another window.

-Step 1: Join the Lookit Slack workspace
+Step 1: Join the Lookit/CHS Slack workspace

 Step 2 (optional): Sign up for the lookit-research mailing list

-Step 3: Create your Lookit account
+Step 3: Create your CHS account

 1. Go to the researcher registration form.
 Fill out the form and click “create account.”

-2. You’ll be taken to a page like this to set up two-factor authentication (2FA), which you’ll need in order to access the researcher section of Lookit.
+2. You’ll be taken to a page like this to set up two-factor authentication (2FA), which you’ll need in order to access the researcher section of CHS.
 If you haven’t already, download the Google Authenticator app on your phone.
 Then follow the directions on this page to activate 2FA for your account.

 Two-factor authentication setup screen